 In response to the Gulf of Tonkin incident, United States President Lyndon Johnson pushed for greater powers to pursue the war in Vietnam.
 As a result, the US Congress passed the Gulf of Tonkin Resolution on 7 August 1964, with Johnson signing it into effect on 10 August.
 The resolution authorized the president to use conventional military force in Southeast Asia, allowing for the rapid escalation of US military involvement in the region.

 In Project 596 - named after June 1959 when the Soviet Union decided to end its support of the Chinese nuclear program - the People’s Republic of China detonated its first nuclear device northwest of Lop Nur, Xinjiang.
 The test made China the world’s fifth nuclear power.

-Following Independence of Singapore Agreement, Singapore becomes independent of Malaysia
+Following Independence of Singapore Agreement, Singapore became independent from Malaysia.